samalbibek/samalbibek.github.io/README.md

 ### Hi there, Its Bibek - aka Bibek Samal

 ### I'm a Research Scholar
-- I am a theoretical and computational chemist at [Department of Chemical Sciences, Tata Institute of Fundamental Reseach](https://www.tifr.res.in/~dcs/)
+- I am a theoretical and computational chemist in the [Quantum Chemistry Group](https://vkvoora.github.io/#overview) at [Department of Chemical Sciences, Tata Institute of Fundamental Reseach](https://www.tifr.res.in/~dcs/).

 ### Find me